Gaia-Q-Air/assets/AS/BW/readme.md

 # Blended Wing Body (BW) Overview

+## Disclaimer

+This documentation is a GenAI proposal and has not been reviewed by aviation authorities.
+It is intended for design exploration and documentation purposes only and should not be used for certification or operational purposes.

 The Blended Wing Body (BW) is a revolutionary aircraft design that seamlessly integrates the fuselage and wing into a unified lifting surface.
 This design offers unparalleled aerodynamic efficiency, reduced fuel consumption, and enhanced passenger comfort.

 ## Key Features